marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 Remember how on warmup we created our lists by doing `var list1 = new horello.List("1", "My first list")`?
 Now we are going to implement the code that does this.
 By doing `card.render()`, you will generate all the needed HTML for that card.

-Head over to `renderers`, un-comment the file and start rendering!
+Head over to `renderers`, un-comment the entire file by removing the first and last lines and start rendering!

 ## SUPER BONUS
 You are on your own now.
 From HTML all the way to the backend you are going to make